asu185/redux-autotest-console/README.md

 package.json
 ```

-Finally, build the web tool in either way.
-The default port is 8888:
+Finally, build the web tool in either way, locally for development or as a remote server for deployment.
+The default port is at 8888:
 ###1.
 Build the web tool locally for development

 ```